Lemon “Cheesecake” Bars, Made With Greek Yogurt & Whole Wheat

 It took me a few tries to get this just right, plus I wanted to use fresh lemon and vanilla bean, and now the Greek Yogurt layer is just the right texture too!
-Here it is, enjoy!:
+Here it is in all it’s glory, enjoy!:

 ¾ C Salted Butter